avdhesh201/CPP-Dev-Assessment/README.md

 **Requirements:**

-Data Structure:Define a class or struct named TradeData to store the following information from each line:
+Data Structure:Define a data structure to store the following information from each line:

 time (string): The time of the trade.